 A root canal is a highly reliable dental intervention with over 95% of success rate.
-However, even with this high success rate, people wonder how much time it takes for a root canal to heal.
+However, even with this high success rate, people wonder how long a root canal takes to heal.

-Category one: The tooth is irreversibly inflamed; this gives the patient a burning and painful sensation.
-These cases usually do not require antibiotics, but painkillers may be prescribed for a couple of days until the tooth heals.
+The tooth is irreversibly inflamed; this gives the patient a burning and painful sensation.
+These cases usually do not require antibiotics, but painkillers may be prescribed for a few days until the tooth heals.